thegamingden/the-ends-of-the-matrix/src/crunch/equipment.md

 Commlinks come in a wide array of models custom and standard.
 It would be hilariously pointless for us to pretend that there are some finite number of possibilities for Commlink types that Shadowrunners might use.
-For convenience, despite the fact that the actual price point of commlinks varies tremendously based on market conditions and perceived brand reliability and such, we assume that a *better* Commlink will *cost more*.
-Any particular commlink will have a Response and a Signal.
+For convenience, despite the fact that the actual price point of Commlinks varies tremendously based on market conditions and perceived brand reliability and such, we assume that a *better* Commlink will *cost more*.
+Any particular Commlink will have a Response and a Signal.
 The cost in ¥ will be the price of the Response and the Signal added together, while the availability will simply be the higher of the two.